-Expectations: All Cooperators shall be fiscally responsible.
+Expectation: All Cooperators shall be fiscally responsible.

-1. Safety:
+1. Safety

-- (a) Resources assigned under this Agreement must follow National Wildland Coordinating Group (NWCG) standards.
+- a.
+Resources assigned under this Agreement must follow National Wildland Coordinating Group (NWCG) standards.
 This includes training, qualifications, and the expectation that resources assigned will be expected to operate unsupported for the first 32 hours or two shifts of an initial attack assignment, typically determined by the Incident Commander (IC) of when initial attack transitions to extended attack.
-Failure to follow these standards may result in resources being removed from the fire line, sent home prior to the end of the assignment, and/or refusal to dispatch such resources to other incidents until the deficiencies are remedied. - (b) The Cooperator must comply with all applicable rules and regulations covered by the Arizona Industrial Commission Occupational Safety Codes, Title 23, Chapter 2, Article 10.

-- (c) Current NWCG Qualification standards apply.
-During initial response actions, minimum firefighter qualifications are: completion of NWCG FFT2 qualifications.
-Individuals that are training at or above, or are qualified at or above single resource boss or unit leader level, must have been approved by the State Qualifications Committee. - (d) Cooperator personnel must be a minimum of: 18 years of age and in adequate physical condition to meet the NWCG Standard 310-1 designated work capacity test physical requirements for the position for which they were ordered and complete the annual refresher.
-Fire department personnel will carry a current, approved Incident Qualification Card showing the position for which they were ordered. - (e) In concordance with Federal incident driving guidelines, the State discourages any travel taking place between the hours of 2200 and 0500 unless there are extenuating circumstances to justify travel between these hours.
+Failure to follow these standards may result in resources being removed from the fire line, sent home prior to the end of the assignment, and/or refusal to dispatch such resources to other incidents until the deficiencies are remedied. - b.
+The Cooperator must comply with all applicable rules and regulations covered by the Arizona Industrial Commission Occupational Safety Codes, Title 23, Chapter 2 Article 10. - c.
+Current NWCG Qualification standards apply.
+For initial response actions, the minimum firefighter qualification required is NWCG FFT2.
+Individuals that are classified as either fully "Qualified" or "Trainee" in the single resource boss position, a unit leader level position or any position at a higher level, must have State Qualifications Committee approval prior to accepting the assignment. - d.
+Cooperator personnel must be a minimum of 18 years of age and in adequate physical condition to meet the NWCG Standard 310-1 NWCG Standards for Wildland Fire Position Qualifications PMS310-1 designated work capacity test physical requirements for the position for which they were ordered and complete the annual refresher.
+Fire department personnel will carry a current, approved Incident Qualification Card showing the position for which they were ordered. - e.
+In concordance with Federal incident driving guidelines, the State discourages any travel taking place between the hours of 2200 and 0500 unless there are extenuating circumstances to justify travel between these hours.
 These circumstances are situations where life and/or property are imminently threatened, or the incident is occurring within the resource's general response area and minimal travel distance is required to reach the incident.
-Ultimately, the responsibility for preventing and managing fatigue rests with the supervisor and resources involved. - (f) The Cooperator may be reimbursed only for equipment listed in IROC.
-Vehicles will be reimbursed at the rates set in the current AOP Appendix A: Acceptable Rates for CFRAs.
+Ultimately, the responsibility for preventing and managing fatigue rests with the supervisor and resources involved. - f.
+The Cooperator may be reimbursed only for equipment listed in IROC.
+Vehicles will be reimbursed at the rates set in the current AOP Appendix A: Acceptable Rates for CFRAs - g.
+AOP Appendix A: Acceptable Rates for CFRAs.
 Equipment may be designated to be paid an hourly rate, daily rate, or an all-inclusive rate on the CFRA.
 The all-inclusive rate will be at the tier rate as determined by DFFM.
-An all-inclusive rate is described in Section 3 Subsection E of this document.
+An all-inclusive rate is described in Section 3 Sub-section E of this document.